MechanicalRock/mechanicalrock.github.io/_posts/2018-07-31-inception-pipelines-pt5.markdown

 aws_secret_access_key = abcdefghijklmnopqrstuvwxyz1234567890aaaa
 ```

 Followed by this little snippet in the `~/.aws/config` file.
-You can see how it refers to the source credentials and also links to the role to assume in the child account:
+You can see how it refers to the source credentials and links to the role to assume in the child account:

 ```text
 [profile childdeveloper]